dokozero/okcolor/README.md

 The APCA contrast feature is made possible by the work of [Myndex](https://www.myndex.com/APCA/) .

-To know more about these uniform color spaces, you can check his original article: [Oksvh and Okhsl](https://bottosson.github.io/posts/colorpicker/) and the one from oklch.com's creators: [OKLCH in CSS: why we moved from RGB and HSL](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl).
+To know more about these uniform color spaces, you can check the original article from Björn Ottosson: [Oksvh and Okhsl](https://bottosson.github.io/posts/colorpicker/) and the one from oklch.com's creators: [OKLCH in CSS: why we moved from RGB and HSL](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl).

 # For developpers